sid779/CP_Submissions_API/README.md

-#CP Submissions tracker API
+# CP Submissions Tracker API

-A simple Rest API which fetches user submissions from Stopstalk and return json object containing data.
+A simple Rest API which fetches user submissions from Stopstalk and return a json object containing data.

     {
     "Username": "User",